heydayle/vocabulary-card-game/README.md

 ## Accessibility & Performance

-- Designed for 60 FPS rendering with lightweight lighting and materials.
+- Designed with GPU-accelerated gradients and blurs for smooth rendering.
 - Low-motion toggle reduces animation for motion-sensitive users.
 - Responsive layout adapts for tablets and smaller displays.